NLnetLabs/unbound/README-Travis.md

 ## iOS builds

-Travis tests iOS builds for the armv7a. armv7s and aarch64 architectures for iPhoneOS, iPhoneOS, AppleTV and WatchOS.iPhone OS is tested using both 32-bit builds (iPhones) and 64-bit builds (iPads).
+Travis tests iOS builds for the armv7a, armv7s and aarch64 architectures for iPhoneOS, AppleTVOS and WatchOS. iPhoneOS is tested using both 32-bit builds (iPhones) and 64-bit builds (iPads).
 The builds are trickier than other builds for several reasons.
 The testing requires a cross-compile, and requires OpenSSL and Expat prerequisites.
 The iOS cross-compiles also require care to set the Autotools triplet, the OpenSSL triplet, the toolchain path, the tool variables, and the sysroot.
 The discussion below detail the steps of the iOS recipes.

 ### iOS environment